rishavkrm/dashboard/readme.md

 ## Description
 Energy Consumption Tracking and Analysis Platform

+## Requirements
+Node.js should be installed in the computer.
+Also, a local mongoDB server should be running and should contain data of energy consumption and other things.
 ## Installation
 1. Clone the repository.
 2. Navigate to the frontend directory: `cd dashboard`